Medabots: World Robattle Cup competitors

 Team Czech are a team of Medafighters that represent the Czech Republic.
-They consist of Čapek (チャペック, Chapekku) and his tin toy-themed Medabot Mokusei Dai-Oh and two unnamed members that each own the retro-type Medabot R-Robby.
+They consist of Čapek (チャペック, Chapekku) and his tin toy-themed Medabot Mokusei Dai-Oh, along with two unnamed members that each own the retro-type Medabot R-Robby.
 Team Czech faced off against Team USA and lost.
-Though Joe Swihan returned Čapek's medal, it was stolen shortly by the Rubberobo Gang.
+Though Joe Swihan returned Čapek's medal, it was stolen shortly after by the Rubberobo Gang.